 B+T Current Response: Acknowledged; we recommend that the plans be updated to reflect these delineations to allow for a more thorough evaluation of implications.

-c) Adverse impact of approval: Potential loss of vernal pool habitat under local jurisdiction which extends into the uplands may occur from this design.
+Applicant Response: See previous responses c) Adverse impact of approval: Potential loss of vernal pool habitat under local jurisdiction which extends into the uplands may occur from this design.
 However, as not all of the vernal pool boundaries have been delineated at this time, it is unclear the extent to which relief would be necessary for this Project, and the associated potential adverse impact from waiver approval.